jerclarke/dhammapada/dhammapada-comparative.md

 	ruled by the heart, //
 	made of the heart. //
 If you speak or act //
-with a corrupted heart, /
+with a corrupted heart, //
 then suffering follows you — //
-as the wheel of the cart,//
+as the wheel of the cart, //
 	the track of the ox //
 	that pulls it.

+**[JER]** All that we are is preceded by the mind (mano): ruled by the mind, made up of the mind.
+If you speak or act with an impure mind, suffering (dukkha) will follow you, like the wheel follows the hoofprint of the ox that pulls the cart.

 ### 2 Matthakundali Vatthu